-- Intensity of grazing (can be determined by experts and expressed in "animal units" per acre) - Level of pesticide use (The American Farmland Trust usually provides that the landowner must comply with all applicable federal, state, and local laws and regulations governing application of pesticides, herbicides, and other chemicals) - Soil quality (The American Farmland Trust encourages landowners to ask the Soil Conservation Service to prepare a soil conservation plan; this serves as the easement's benchmark for acceptable practices or erodible land). - Grantees of easements over productive agricultural lands typically set a level of "acceptable" pesticide or herbicide use a subject of constant debate.
+- expressed in "animal units" per acre) - Level of pesticide use (The American Farmland Trust usually provides that the landowner must comply with all applicable federal, state, and local laws and regulations governing application of pesticides, herbicides, and other chemicals) - landowners to ask the Soil Conservation Service to prepare a soil conservation plan; this serves as the easement's benchmark for acceptable practices or erodible land). - typically set a level of "acceptable" pesticide or herbicide use a subject of constant debate.
 Another difficult task for agricultural easement grantees is defining when grazing becomes overgrazing.
 The local office of the Soil Conservation Service and similar local agencies may be able to help.